weeksghost/dotfiles/README.md

 dotfiles
 =======

-First clone this repo to the root of your user account:

-    /Users/<name>
-    /home/<name>

-After cloning repo In order to use these features fully you should do the following:
+Before cloning the repo, in order to use these features fully you should do the following:

     brew install macvim
     brew install bash-completion
     brew install bash-git-prompt
     cd /usr/local/bin
-    sudo ln -s /usr/local/Cellar/macvim/MVIM_VERSION/bin/mvim vim
+    sudo ln -s /usr/local/Cellar/macvim/<MVIM_VERSION>/bin/mvim vim

+##Make sure to `cd` to the root of your user account

+First clone this repo to the root of your user account:

+    /Users/<name> --> MAC
+    /home/<name> --> Linux(Ubuntu)

-Next link some core files:
+Next link the core files:

 If working on a mac: